Saint Bede Catholic Church (Williamsburg, Virginia): Parish church

 The present location of the Saint Bede parish church is composed of a primary church and three wings, two above ground and one beneath the courtyard.
 The wings were a 37000 ft2 addition for the purpose of providing space for fellowship and community events.
 The wings were completed in 2016 and also house the parish offices for finances and clergy.

 The church's pipe organ, originally called Opus 31, was completed in 2005.
 It was renamed for a former pastor of Saint Bede, Monsignor William H. Carr.
 The main organ is 32 ft tall with 183 keys.
 The organ features 54 ranks and 43 stops with pontifical trumpets in the separated processional organ.
 Due to noise-dampening foam, there exist certain peculiarities in the organ's sound, such as the least favorable place to hear the organ being directly in front of it.

 In 2019, two mosaics were added to the church, flanking the organ.
-The mosaics, produced by Italian mosaic studio Ferrari & Bacci, depict the communion of saints.
+The mosaics depict the communion of saints.
 Eventually, there are plans to add further art on the 32 other panels that circle the church.
-The mosaics are constructed by the Italian company Barsanti of Pietrasanta, and are made of Venetian glass.
+The mosaics were produced by the Italian company Barsanti of Pietrasanta and are made of Venetian glass.
 They are based on paintings by Venezuelan-Italian realist Ramiro Sanchez, whose work has previously been displayed at the nearby Muscarelle Museum of Art.